 - h.
 You are not prohibited by Federal law from receiving a firearm.
-See18 U.S.C. § 926C(c)(7). - i.
+See 18 U.S.C. § 926C(c)(7). - i.
 The firearm that you intend to carry pursuant to § 926C is properly registered to you pursuant to Hawaii Revised Statutes Chapter 134. - j.
-You possess a photographic identification that was issued by the governmental agency for which you were employed as a law enforcement officer.
-See 18 U.S.C. § 926C(d).
-Possession of the photographic identification must be authorized by your governmental agency to be considered a valid photographic identification in the State of Hawaii. - k.
-The firearm that you are carrying concealed is not one of the following: machine gun (as defined in § 5845 of the National
+You possess a photographic identification that was issued by the governmental agency from which you separated from service as a law enforcement officer that identifies you as having been employed as a police officer or law enforcement officer.
+See 18 U.S.C. § 926C(d)(2)(A).
+Possession of the photographic identification must be authorized by your governmental agency to be considered a valid photographic identification in the State of Hawaii.

-- Firearm Act); silencer (as defined in § 921 of Chapter 44 of the Title 18, United States Code); destructive device (as defined in § 921 of Chapter 44 of the Title 18, United States Code).
-See 18 U.S.C. § 926C(e)(A-C). - I. The term "service with a public agency as a law enforcement officer: includes service as a law enforcement office of the Amtrak Police Department, service as a law enforcement officer of the Federal Reserve, or service as a law enforcement or police officer of the executive branch of the Federal Government.
-See 18 U.S.C. § 926C(3)(2). - m.
-You do not possess a concealed firearm in any area (public or private) in the State of Hawaii where carrying of firearms is prohibited.
-See 18 U.S.C. § 926C(b). - II.
-If you are carrying a concealed firearm pursuant to 18 U.S.C. § 926C, you are not considered a "law enforcement officer" in the State of Hawaii.
+- k.
+The firearm that you are carrying concealed is not one of the following: machine gun (26 U.S.C. §5845); silencer (18 U.S.C. § 921); destructive device (18 U.S.C. § 921).
+See 18 U.S.C. § 926C(e)(A-C). - I. The term "service with a public agency as a law enforcement officer" includes service as a law enforcement office of the Amtrak Police Department, service as a law enforcement officer of the Federal Reserve, or service as a law enforcement or police officer of the executive branch of the Federal Government.
+See 18 U.S.C. § 926C(e)(2). - M. You do not possess a concealed firearm in any area (public or private) in the State of Hawaii where carrying of firearms is prohibited.
+See 18 U.S.C. § 926C(b). - If you are carrying a concealed firearm pursuant to 18 U.S.C. § 926C, you are not considered a "law enforcement officer" in the State of Hawaii.
 The Hawaii Revised Statutes will be applied to you as if you were a "civilian" with no law enforcement powers. - III.
 If you are carrying a concealed firearm in the State of Hawaii pursuant to 18 U.S.C. § 926C, you are required to comply with all laws in the State of Hawaii, including but not limited to the following State of Hawaii Firearms Laws: - a.
 If you bring a firearm to Hawaii and remain longer than five (5) days, you must register the firearm with the chief of police in the county in which you are doing business or staying.
-Every person arriving in the State, who brings or by any manner causes to be brought in the State a firearm, SHALL register the firearm with the chief of police of the county in which you are staying within five (5) days after arrival of the firearm or the person, whichever arrives later.
-Failing to register your firearm is a petty misdemeanor, punishable by up to six (6) months jail and/or a \$1000 fine.
+Every person arriving in the State, who brings or by any manner causes to be brought in the State a firearm, SHALL register the firearm with the chief of police of the county in which you are staying within five (5)

+days after arrival of the firearm or the person, whichever arrives later.
+Failing to register your firearm is a petty misdemeanor, punishable by up to thirty (30) days incarceration and/or a \$1000 fine.
 See Hawaii Revised Statues §134-3 for entire text.